1716757342/MMSR/README.md

     --num-variables 2
 ```

-For further hyperparameters see `python -m symformer generate-dataset --help`.
+For further hyperparameters see `python -m MMSR generate-dataset --help`.

 ## Running the inference